lansfy/gonkex/README.md

 ##### basedOnRequest

 Allows multiple requests with same request path.
-When receiving a request to mock, all elements in the "uris" list are sequentially passed through and the first element is returned, all checks (requestConstraints) of which will pass successfully.
+When receiving a request to mock, all elements in the `uris` list are sequentially passed through and the first element is returned, all checks (`requestConstraints`) of which will pass successfully.
 If no such element is found, the test will be considered failed.
 This stratagy is concurrent safe.

 Parameters: